MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/data-storage-privacy.md

 ## Can Microsoft help us maintain regulatory compliance?
-Microsoft provides customers with detailed information about Microsoft's security and compliance programs, including audit reports and compliance packages, to help customers assess Windows Defender ATP services against their own legal and regulatory requirements.
-Windows Defender ATP is ISO 27001 certified and has a roadmap for obtaining national, regional and industry-specific certifications.
+Microsoft provides customers with detailed information about Microsoft's security and compliance programs, including audit reports and compliance packages, to help customers assess Microsoft Defender ATP services against their own legal and regulatory requirements.
+Microsoft Defender ATP is ISO 27001 certified and has a roadmap for obtaining national, regional and industry-specific certifications.

-Windows Defender ATP for Government (soon to be in preview) is currently undergoing audit for achieving FedRAMP High accreditation as well as Provisional Authorization (PA) at Impact Levels 4 and 5.
+Microsoft Defender ATP for Government (soon to be in preview) is currently undergoing audit for achieving FedRAMP High accreditation as well as Provisional Authorization (PA) at Impact Levels 4 and 5.

 By providing customers with compliant, independently-verified services, Microsoft makes it easier for customers to achieve compliance for the infrastructure and applications they run.

-For more information on the Windows Defender ATP ISO certification reports, see [Microsoft Trust Center](https://www.microsoft.com/en-us/trustcenter/compliance/iso-iec-27001).
+For more information on the Microsoft Defender ATP ISO certification reports, see [Microsoft Trust Center](https://www.microsoft.com/en-us/trustcenter/compliance/iso-iec-27001).

->Want to experience Windows Defender ATP?
+>Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-datastorage-belowfoldlink)